The Problem With Data Security

-Degaussing is a method used for wiping hard drives by removing or neutralizing a magnetic field(data).
+Degaussing is a method of data destruction used for wiping hard drives by removing or neutralizing a magnetic field(data).
 Degaussing can be accomplished by using a handheld degaussing wand or by using a full-sized degausser machine.

 Here is a video from Proton Data Security that explains the meaning of degaussing:

 Where Can You Get an NSA Listed Degausser?